charutiwari04/charutiwari04333.github.io/P5-Neighborhood-Map-Project/ReadME.md

 ##Known restrictions
-*  This app is limited to only nine locations.
+*  This app is limited to only five locations search.
 In future, more locations may be added.